JDonnellyCodeInstitute/PP5-MildewDetection/README.md

 flake8 src/ app_pages/ --ignore=E501
 ```

-- E501 (line-too-long) was deliberately ignored, since most long lines are user-facing strings in the Streamlit UI and do not impact functionality.
+- E501 (line-too-long) was deliberately ignored since most long lines are user-facing strings in the Streamlit UI and do not impact functionality.

 - Result: No other warnings or errors were reported, confirming our code conforms to PEP8 style guidelines outside of permitted long strings.